 On January 27, 2025, Nvidia lost $589 billion in market capitalization in a single trading session -- the largest one-day destruction of shareholder value in stock market history.
 The trigger was not an earnings miss or a product failure.
 It was the release of DeepSeek R1, an open-source reasoning model from a Hangzhou-based AI lab that few outside China had heard of six months earlier.

-Three months later, DeepSeek is preparing to launch V4.
-If the leaked specifications hold -- three inference modes, a model family spanning lightweight to multimodal, and native support for domestic Chinese AI chips -- this is not just another model release.
+Three months later, DeepSeek released V4 Preview.
+The confirmed release centered on a long-context model family, lower-cost serving, open weights, and Expert / Instant access modes.
+Earlier test-interface reporting had also pointed to Vision and domestic-chip adaptation signals.
+Taken together, this is not just another model release.
 It is a statement about how China intends to compete in AI: not by matching Western compute budgets, but by making compute matter less.

 Here is what the V4 launch reveals about China's AI strategy, and why it matters beyond the benchmark tables.